 Love the sound of the taste but wish to make it vegetarian?
 It’s possible!
 I regularly make twice cooked tofu with the same set of flavourings.
 Firstly, fry pieces of tofu (coated with a thin layer of cornstarch) in a little oil until golden then transfer out (the same method is used for my recipe “Pan-fried Tofu with Garlic Sauce”).
 Secondly, follow the same procedure to stir fry with Sichuan chilli bean paste, fermented black beans, leek, etc.

-If you have experienced authentic Chinese food, you probably have realised how much Chinese people adore pork (no matter from which regional cuisine).
+If you have experienced authentic Chinese food, you probably have realised how much Chinese people adore pork dishes.
 If you’re a fan too, check out these mouth-watering recipes:

 Twice Cooked Pork (Hui Guo Rou, 回锅肉)